 First, it prepares you for the reality of trying to communicate with a teen who has landed in this place.
 Be prepared for the hypersensitivity, and don’t take it personally.
 Just hold the awareness that if you probe, it will get ugly!

-Secondly, the metaphor of a third degree burn implies that there would be great sensitivity to touch or pressure.
-It’s not that you can’t communicate; it’s just that there can’t be an effort to move inside this psychological sphere of energy which is hypersensitive.
+Secondly, the metaphor of a third-degree burn implies that there would be great sensitivity to touch or pressure.
+It’s not that you can’t communicate; it’s just that there can’t be an effort to move inside this psychological sphere of energy that is hypersensitive.

 You can communicate with your teen.
 You just can’t probe…you just can’t inquire…you just can’t push.
-If you do, you will get the over reactive and seemingly inhumane treatment that no parent really deserves.
+If you do, you will get the overreactive and seemingly inhumane treatment that no parent deserves.

 Third, all burns eventually heal, if you stop probing and picking at them!
 Thus, the metaphor implies that this is not a lifelong condition.
 However, when you stop pushing and probing, the burn begins to heal.

 Finally, when you cease efforts to probe into your teenager’s world, you’ll find more opportunities for dialogue and discussion.
 How?
 Rather than inquiry, we focus on meeting them where they are at.

 First, rather than probing about their day, comment on the day.
 Simply stated, “It was a beautiful day outside.”
 Don’t get hooked by their response.
 If it’s positive…keep going.
 If not, ignore it.

 Secondly, don’t ask questions where you already know or can get the answer.
 Instead of asking who won the game, you do a little research and then comment, “I heard you guys won by five points.
 Nice job.”

 Third, rather than asking about the results of their math quiz, you comment, “I noticed how hard you studied for your Math quiz last night.
 I am sure you did your best.”